Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

 \section{Abstract}

 Superconducting flip-chip interconnects are crucial for the three-dimensional integration of superconducting circuits in sensing and quantum technology applications.
-We demonstrate a simplified approach for a superconducting flip chip using commercially available indium microspheres and an in-house-built transfer stage for bonding two chips patterned with superconducting thin films.
-We use a gold-passivated niobium or niobium nitride layer as an under-bump metallization (UBM) layer between an aluminum-based superconducting layer and the indium interconnect.
-At millikelvin temperatures, our flip-chip assembly can transport a supercurrent with tens of milliamperes, limited by the smallest geometric feature size and critical current density of the UBM layer.
-We also show that the indium interconnect itself can carry a supercurrent exceeding 1\,A. Our flip-chip assembly does not require patterning and electroplating of indium, nor does it need a flip-chip bonder.
-Thus, the presented flip-chip devices can be utilized in applications that require few superconducting interconnects carrying large currents at millikelvin temperatures.
+We demonstrate a simplified approach for a superconducting flip-chip device using commercially available indium microspheres and an in-house-built transfer stage for bonding two chips patterned with superconducting thin films.
+We use a gold-passivated niobium or niobium nitride layer as an under-bump metallization (UBM) layer between an aluminum-based superconducting wiring layer and the indium interconnect.
+At millikelvin temperatures, our flip-chip assembly can transport a supercurrent with tens of milliamperes, limited by the smallest geometric feature size and critical current density of the UBM layer and not by the indium interconnect.
+We show that the pressed indium interconnect itself can carry a supercurrent exceeding 1\,A due to its large size of about \SI{500}{\micro\meter} diameter.
+Our flip-chip assembly does not require electroplating nor patterning of indium.
+The assembly process does not need a flip-chip bonder and can be realized with a transfer stage using a top chip with transparency or through-vias for alignment.
+These flip-chip devices can be utilized in applications that require few superconducting interconnects carrying large currents at millikelvin temperatures.